 As a professional, you have a unique set of experiences you can use to your advantage when seeking a promotion, moving to a new company, or launching your own brand.
 You can set yourself up as an authority by joining and actively participating in trade organizations and sharing your knowledge on easily accessible platforms, such as through volunteering or by maintaining a professional blog.
 Make yourself visible to key people within your organization and industry, and don’t be shy about discussing your accomplishments when asked.
 Maintain an air of humble self-confidence in all situations.
 This will allow your expertise to shine through in a way that makes you approachable for new opportunities.

 Before you make any major career change, it’s crucial to set yourself up for success.
-You can do this by changing your habits to include actions that put you one step ahead no matter what industry you are in or where your future interests may take you.
+You can do this by changing your daily habits to include actions that put you one step ahead no matter what industry you are in or where your future interests may take you.